lorinbaum/lorinbaum.github.io/_posts/Inbox.md

 If the rules of the game were as obvious as "if I walk in this direction, I will eventually get to those distant mountains".
 Getting to the mountains is *forcible* at any time.
 Getting a home is forcible through an axe and trees.
 Some groups don't permit such lowest grade, forced solutions.
 Imo, this is a mistake.
 Higher grade solutions should be available with similar simplicity.
 "Steps" on the gradient between low and high grade solutions are often introduced by regulation.
 You make more than $x, you are in this different category and pay different taxes.
-With some luck, the virtual clone ([2024-02-03-towards-insanely-great-ai](2024-02-03-towards-insanely-great-ai.md)) makes negotiation so cheap that many such rules can be thrown out.
+With some luck, the virtual clone ([Towards insanely great AI](Towards%20insanely%20great%20AI.md)) makes negotiation so cheap that many such rules can be thrown out.
 The abandoned buildings connect to this too.
 They are a place of much evident progress without prohibitive rules.
 High clarity tools, shining with future potential, encourage creation and exploration like nothing else I know.
 Erode unnecessary structure.
 Delete it, *force it*, and see what happens.